markcot/ProjDataRep/README.md

 * salary
 * dept (FOREIGN KEY)

+A company application user table 'users' has been added to the database for login access and has the following data fields:
+* userID (PRIMARY KEY)
+* name
+* password

 This database is stored in an sql database, which has an initialisation file 'initdb.sql'.
 The sql commands to create the database 'company' and its associated tables 'departments' and 'employees' are stored in this file.

 ### Company sql Database Access Object (DAO)